pact-foundation/pact_broker-serverless/README.md

   ```

 5. Run `make deploy` to deploy your function, and you will receive a URL at the end if everything went OK.

-_note_ out of the box, serverless rack does not let us configure the base folder path to `config.ru`, I currently have a fork and will propose a PR to allow this setting, via a custom var.
-For now, the fork will take the env argument `RACK_CONFIG_BASE` which is set to `pact_broker/config.ru` in our `serverless.yml`.
-If it is not set, it will revert to serverless-racks default of `config.ru`.

 6. Run `make logs` to access the aws lambda logs from cloudwatch, you will need to curl your endpoint or load it in the browser to initiate a request after deployment (and see anything useful in the logs)